gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. To add a license select **+ Assignments** from the top of the main window.

-    1. Under Select licenses, select **Office 365 E3** and **Windows 10/11 Enterprise E3** then select the **Save** button on the bottom of the screen.
+    1. Under Select licenses, select **Microsoft Power Apps for Developer** and **Microsoft Power Automate Free** then select the **Save** button on the bottom of the screen.
 A notification on the top right corner of the screen should show that license assignments succeeded.

     1. Select the **X** on the top right of the screen to close the License assignments window.